rg-software/grading-cat/readme.md

 * Moodle server URL (such as `https://moodle.my-uni.edu`; _not_ the course page).

+* Moodle service name used to access data (keep the default `moodle_mobile_app` unless changed by the Moodle administrator).

 * Course _shortname_ (shown, e.g, on the course page right under the course title next to `Dashboard / My courses`).

 * Assignment regexes: a list of regexes used to identify relevant submission files.
 For example, you might want to download attached zip archives only, and skip PDF reports.